 Any remaining balance of WCG, CBS, or PTC funds at the end of the institution's reconciliation process need to be returned to WSAC in the form of a check or by EFT.
 Documentation must be provided with the check that specifies which program and dollar amount the funds are for.

-For complete instructions on how to complete the WCG-CBS-PTC interim report, go to Portal/Common/Messages and Files/Files, Forms and Memos.
+For complete instructions on how to complete the WCG-CBS-PTC interim report, go to https://wsac.wa.gov/FAA-resources.

 Interim Report Complete List of Edits